oroinc/documentation/commerce/frontstore_guide/quotes/index.rst

 7. Owner
 8. More Actions (View)

+You can print the selected quote by clicking **Print Quote** below the quote number.

 Within the table you have the following :ref:`action buttons <frontstore-guide--navigation-action-buttons>` available:

 1. Refresh the view table: click |IcRefresh| to update the view table.